FrankSx/firmware-analysis-toolkit/README.md

 **Note:**
-+ This Script will help with firmwares that produce errors in fat or firmadyne although i have a slightly customised firmadyne, which i will also fork.
++ This Script will help with firmwares that produce errors in fat or firmadyne although i have a slightly customised firmadyne.
 Still A work in Progress and will update as much as i can. but basicaly my scripts act as wrappers for firmadyne in the same way fat does execpt my scripts allow a debug route which allows the user to see the error types so that they can get their fimware running.

 +*** Checks for
 + Kernel line up issues